luiscoco/SpringBoot_Sample8-deploy-WebAPI-to-AWS_ECS/README.md

-# How to deploy SpringBoot WebAPI to AWS ECS CURRO FRANCISQUITO
+# How to deploy SpringBoot WebAPI to AWS ECS

 ## 1. Create Spring Boot Web API application with VSCode